NexPlayer/Android-SDK/properties.md

 Limits the H.264 profile that can be selected from an HLS playlist.

-Under normal operation, the track with the highest supported H.264 profile is selected from an HLS playlist.
+Under normal operation, the track with the highest supported H.264 profile is selected from the playlist.
 If this property is set, no track with a profile higher than this value will be selected.

 This should be set to zero for no limit.